jdersch/PERQemu/PERQemu/Readme-source.txt

 There are a bunch of Z80 devices:

-    - The "DMARouter" class (DMARouter.cs) enumerates the DMA-capable devices that may be selected through "IOREG3".
+    - The "DMARouter" class enumerates the DMA-capable devices that may be selected through "IOREG3".
-    - In the PERQ-1, the "HardDiskSeekControl" class (HardDiskSeekControl.cs)
-      provides glue logic for the seek pulse generator used to move Shugart hard disk heads; this complicated dance uses the Z80's CTC and custom hardware to issue pulses to the (emulated) hard disk.
+    - In the PERQ-1, the "HardDiskSeekControl" class provides glue logic for the seek pulse generator used to move Shugart hard disk heads; this complicated dance uses the Z80's CTC and custom hardware to issue pulses to the (emulated) hard disk.
-    - The "IOReg3" device (IOReg3.cs) implements an addressible latch that sits on the Z80's I/O bus for managing DMA channel selection and several device interrupt enable flags.
+    - The "IOReg3" device implements an addressible latch that sits on the Z80's I/O bus for managing DMA channel selection and several device interrupt enable flags.
-    - The "Keyboard" class (Keyboard.cs) provides an interface to the 8-bit parallel latch for incoming PERQ-1 keyboard characters.
+    - The "Keyboard" class provides an interface to the 8-bit parallel latch for incoming PERQ-1 keyboard characters.
-    - The "NECuPD765A" class (NECuPD765A.cs) is a register-level emulation
-      of the eponymous floppy disk controller chip.
-It is a DMA-capable Z80 device that can support up to 4 floppy drives; the PERQ only has the physical wiring to accommodate two drives (and only software support for a single drive, currently).
+    - The "NECuPD765A" class is a register-level emulation of the eponymous floppy disk controller chip.
+It is a DMA-capable Z80 device that can support up to 4 floppy drives; the PERQ only has the physical wiring to accommodate two drives (but only software support for a single drive).
     - The PERQ<->Z80 FIFOs are a hardware channel used to send messages between the main CPU and the Z80.
 In the PERQ-1, these are simply latches; in the PERQ-2 these are actual FIFOs.
 Currently two classes (PERQtoZ80Fifo.cs and Z80toPERQFifo.cs) implement the unidirectional channels and their control registers.
 Here thar be dragons.
-    - The "TMS9914A" class (TMS9914A.cs) emulates the TI GPIB controller chip and its interface to the Z80 I/O bus.
+    - The "TMS9914A" class emulates the TI GPIB controller chip and its interface to the Z80 I/O bus.
 See below for more.
-    - The "Z80CTC" class (Z80CTC.cs) is an emulation of the Zilog CTC chip used for timing and baud rate generation on the PERQ-1 IOB.
+    - The "Z80CTC" class is an emulation of the Zilog CTC chip used for timing and baud rate generation on the PERQ-1 IOB.
-    - The "Z80DMA" class (Z80DMA.cs) emulates the Zilog DMA controller, a single channel device that provides byte-wide DMA transfers between several devices and the Z80's local RAM.
+    - The "Z80DMA" class emulates the Zilog DMA controller, a single channel device that provides byte-wide DMA transfers between several devices and the Z80's local RAM.
-    - The "Z80SIO" class (Z80SIO.cs) emulates the Zilog SIO/2 chip used
+    - The "Z80SIO" class emulates the Zilog SIO/2 chip used for RS-232,
-      for RS-232, "speech", and the Kriz tablet.
-The PERQ-1 has one SIO chip; the PERQ-2/EIO will have two.
-It uses the "Z80SIOChannel" class to do the heavy lifting.
+      "speech", and the Kriz tablet.
+The PERQ-1 has one SIO chip; the PERQ-2 EIO will have two.
+The "Z80SIOChannel" class does the heavy lifting.

 2.3.2  Serial Devices
 ---------------------

 Several serial devices are used in the PERQ.
-The PERQemu implementation groups these into the IO/SerialDevices folder.
+The PERQemu implementation groups these into the Emulator/IO/SerialDevices folder.

-    - The base "SerialDevice" class (SerialDevice.cs) provides the base for RS-232 ports.
-RealPort.cs uses the System.IO.Ports.SerialPort class to access a "real" serial device, while NullPort.cs provides a data sink when the user hasn't configured one.
+    - The base "SerialDevice" class provides the base for RS-232 ports:
+      "RealPort" uses the System.IO.Ports.SerialPort class to access a host serial device (including USB-to-serial adapters on modern PCs that lack actual, physical COM ports), while "NullPort" provides a data sink when the user hasn't configured one.
     - The POS "RSX:" pseudo device enables text file transfers to and from the host.
-It's implemented in RSXFilePort.cs.
+It's implemented as the "RSXFilePort" class.
-    - The Kriz tablets use the SIO chip to transmit mouse coordinates.
-It's implemented in KrizTablet.cs.
+    - The "KrizTablet" class emulates the Three Rivers custom "Kriz tablets", which use the SIO chip to transmit mouse coordinates.
-    - SerialKeyboard.cs will contain the driver for the PERQ-2's "VT100-style"
-      keyboard, attached to the EIO board.
+    - "SerialKeyboard" will contain the driver for the PERQ-2's "VT100-style" keyboard, attached to the EIO board.
 [Not yet implemented]
     - The "Speech" class will emulate the PERQ's CVSD chip to provide "telephone quality" (8Khz, mono) audio output.
-Speech.cs will provide the glue to stream data from the SIO to the SDL audio routines.
+This class will provide the glue to stream data from the SIO to the SDL audio routines.
 [Not yet implemented]

 2.3.3  GPIB
 -----------